 Plant BioTech Group

-Starting this summer, we are launching a regular publicly open plant group at Biocurious for all biology and non-biology enthusiasts.
+A regular publicly open plant group at Biocurious for all biology and non-biology enthusiasts.
 The charter of the group is to enable Plant Biotech in Bay area enthusiasts.
 We will have activities that range from: Classes (Cloning, Bacterial and Plant transformation, Tissue culture), infrastructure buildout (Grow chambers, Hydro/Aqua ponics,Abiotic stress chambers, Diagnostics), Library collection (Method, Seeds and germplasm, courseware, labware), Plant trait identification and development through all known mechanisms (hybridization, transgenic and mutagenic), Discussions (eg GMO vs Non-GMO education). maybe even Plants and Art (after all who does not love this… ).
-Dates and times to be announced.

 Currently on hold – looking for someone willing to lead!
 Illuminate your world by harnessing the power of nature. project wiki

 Getting carpal tunnel from pipetting?
 Be a part of the robotic uprising by making the robots work for you in the bio lab.